logiclogue/jordanlord.co.uk/src/blog/growth-engineering.md

 ---
 title: Growth engineering one pager
-publishDate: 2026-04-17
+publishDate: 2026-04-19
-draft: true
 ---

-This one pager introduces the growth engineering process that runs as a continuous cycle.
-This was a one pager that I wrote as Footium switched from a product focus to a growth hacking focus, after reading *Hacking Growth* by Sean Ellis.
-All citations reference pages in *Hacking Growth*.
-I've generalised this one pager, as to make it shareable with your team if you are thinking about switching to growth hacking.
-Feel free to copy, tweak, and share.
+This one pager is for implementing a growth engineering process in your team.
+Originally I wrote this at Footium after reading *Hacking Growth* by Sean Ellis.
+All citations reference pages in the book.
+Below is the generalised version so you can share, adapt, and use it.

 ---